Qarj/WebImblaze/MANUAL.md

 Parameters must begin on the first column of the line.

-The parameter name must end with a colon followed by at least one space, `: `.
+The parameter name must end with a colon followed by at least one space.

 ```yml
 step: This is is valid